Sam Woolfe

 Profile photo of the author Sam Woolfe.

-Yoga nidra, a guided deep relaxation practice, can induce hypnagogia - the transitional state between waking and sleep - which may offer benefits including enha
+Yoga nidra, a guided deep relaxation practice, can induce hypnagogia - the transitional state between waking and sleep - which may offer benefits including enhanced creativity and potential mental health applications.

-Memory distortion - including embellishment and false memories - is a natural human tendency that applies to psychedelic experiences, where cultural expectation
+Memory distortion - including embellishment and false memories - is a natural human tendency that applies to psychedelic experiences, where cultural expectations, suggestibility, and gaps in recall may cause people to unconsciously reconstruct or exaggerate what they experienced.

-Psychedelics are often associated with decreases in death anxiety, but research has shown that many people experience an increase in their fear of death after p
+Psychedelics are often associated with decreases in death anxiety, but research has shown that many people experience an increase in their fear of death after psychedelic experiences.
+Could this sometimes due to dread of existing forever after death

 In his book The Weird and the Eerie, cultural theorist Mark Fisher analyses the concept of the 'weird'.
-Sam Woolfe applies Fisher's analysis to psychedelic stat
+Sam Woolfe applies Fisher's analysis to psychedelic states.

 This article looks at prosopometamorphopsia (PMO) - a face perception disorder - and its similarities to psychedelic-induced facial distortions.